AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/dragon/ancient-sea-serpent-ftd.md

       \ area must make a DC 18 Constitution saving throw, taking 49 (9d10) cold\
       \ damage on a failed save, or half as much damage on a successful one."
-    "name": "Rime Breath (Recharge 5-6)" "legendary_actions":
+    "name": "Rime Breath (Recharge 5-6)" "legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, the ancient sea serpent can expend a use to take one of the following actions.\
+  \ The ancient sea serpent regains all expended uses at the start of each of its\
+  \ turns."
+"legendary_actions":
   - "desc": "The sea serpent makes one Tail attack."
     "name": "Tail"